VKappaKV/Zero-To-Hero-blockchain-Algorand/0_Glossary/Glossary.md

 - **Layer 1**: The base protocol of a blockchain (like Bitcoin or Ethereum), responsible for security, consensus, and transaction processing.
 - **Layer 2**: A secondary framework built on top of a Layer 1 blockchain to increase efficiency and scalability, often through off-chain solutions like payment channels.
+- **Latency**: time delay between two actions.
+It's usually used for block latency to understand the amount of time between each block production.
+Not to be confused with block finality.
 - **Ledger**: A record-keeping system for transactions.
 In blockchain, the ledger is distributed and immutable.
 - **Liquidity**: The ease with which an asset can be converted into cash or another asset without affecting its price.
 In DeFi, liquidity pools are often used to ensure sufficient liquidity.